ulthiel/JuLie.jl/docs/src/about/introduction-to-julia.md

 ```

 Beautiful.
 Now, one of the backbones of Julia is that you can implement a *separate* function with the *same* name ```conjugate``` but acting on a *different* type in a *different* way.
 This concept is called [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch).
 Using types and multiple dispatch one can model mathematical structures quite closely to how one abstractly thinks about them and this is another very good reason why Julia is a great choice for modern computer algebra.

+!!! warning "Warning"
+    Recall that Julia structures form a tree of which only the leaves can be instantiated.
+Structures in the mathematical world, however, do not form a tree, e.g. an algebra over a field is both a vector space and a ring.
+Therefore, you should not think of types as the way to go for modeling all sorts of mathematical structures in general.
+Types should be used to implement structures for which one can implement generic code.

 A further important aspect of Julia is that one can [create packages](https://pkgdocs.julialang.org/v1/creating-packages/) (like JuLie) and use everything from any other package as well.
 You can use JuLie as a template for your own package (see also the additional information in the section on [contributing](@ref Contributing) to learn some basics about developing in Julia).